Synzack/ldapper/README.md

 A GoLang tool to enumerate and abuse LDAP.
 Made _simple_.

-Ldapper was created with for use in offensive security engagements for **_targeted_** user enumeration, group enumeration, and more.
+Ldapper was created with for use in offensive security engagements for user enumeration, group enumeration, and more.
 Ldapper uses familiar "net" commands such as "net user" and "net group" to perform all its queries and its output follows the same conventions.
 Ldapper's user interface operates as a pseudo-interactive shell, where the user can input commands until exited.
 All traffic goes over the LDAP(S) protocol with a singular bind to help you better blend into the network.

 Ldapper is proxy aware and supports NTLM authentication with a user's hash.
 Additionally, this tool can perform modification actions within LDAP.
 More functionality is planned for later releases, but for now additional supported command functions are: